 4. Local Search (Google My Business or GMB Maps optimisation)

 Over 75% of us use a search engine to find a local business.
 That said, some businesses, such as eCommerce stores, don’t necessarily need to rank in the local search maps carousel.

 A local search audit reviews factors such as your Google My Business profile, local directory listings (AKA business citations), and whether or not your site uses local modifiers (Auckland, Sydney, suburb name, etc), how your website displays your office location(s), getting reviews of your business and so on.

 The quality and quantity of backlinks acquired naturally from other websites to your web pages remains a key ranking factor.
 Backlinks should be acquired naturally, by creating excellent web content that other websites want to link back to.

 Unfortunately, this has spawned an industry of SEO companies and spammers that buy or create backlinks to manipulate a site’s rankings or to harm your website.

 Note: low quality weblinks from an external website to yours, whether solicited or unsolicited, may well result in your website getting an SEO penalty.
-You can read more about backlinks here.
+You can read more about Google’s war against backlink spammers here.

 An SEO audit of your site’s backlink profile includes using tools such as Google Search Console and Majestic SEO to review which websites are linking back to yours and identify harmful links.

-For more information on our 2017 SEO Audit service, contact one of our Search Engine Optimization specialists on 0508 254-258, click here to contact us online or learn more about best practice SEO audit factors at one of our popular SEO training courses.
+For more information on our 2018 SEO Audit service, contact one of our Search Engine Optimization specialists on 0508 254-258, click here to contact us online, email [email protected] or learn more about best practice SEO audit factors at one of our popular SEO training courses.